The State of the Art

 True classical alchemy is about physics, not chemistry – but it is now useless to repeat Fulcanelli’s words.
 The focus on chemistry by modern historians has diverted the neophyte from the observation of nature and from what should be the ultimate goal of alchemy: indeed, not the manufacture of gold, but the repetition of Genesis.
 Alchemy is a theurgic act.

-I am perfectly aware that classical alchemy is of little interest today, partly due to the complexity of the baroque age treatises on the subject, partly due to the modern mystification mentioned above, partly because it is poorly chemical for chemists, unacceptably philosophical for philosophers, not very lugubrious for theurgists, not too coarse for magicians.
+I am perfectly aware that classical Alchemy is of little interest today, partly due to the complexity of the baroque age treatises on the subject, partly due to the modern mystification mentioned above, partly because it is poorly chemical for chemists, unacceptably philosophical for philosophers, not very lugubrious for theurgists, not too coarse for magicians – but, conversely, not sufficiently “ethereal” for spiritualists.
 Ultimately, unattractive.

 It makes me smile with sadness to see those who have read sagas mentioning philosophers’ stones and the alchemist Flamel, just to let themselves be involved in the sentimental and entertainment aspect of them.
 No wonder that’s what fiction and narrative are about, but not even curiosity was raised.